Vive-Techie/E-com_Agri/README.md

-# My First Web Project
+# E-com Agri

-This is a simple web page created using HTML and CSS.
+This is a simple e-commerce website for agricultural products built using HTML and CSS.
-It demonstrates basic web design skills including layout, styling, and responsiveness.

 ## Features

-- Clean and simple layout
+- Clean and user-friendly interface
-- Responsive design for different screen sizes
+- Responsive design suitable for desktop and mobile
-- Basic use of CSS for colors, fonts, and spacing
+- Showcases various agricultural products

-## How to view
+## How to Use

-Open the `index.html` file in any web browser to see the webpage.
+- Open `index.html` in your web browser to view the website.

+## About Me
+I am a beginner web developer passionate about building practical projects to enhance my skills in front-end development.